 - Preheat oven to 450° F.

-- In a medium skillet over medium-high heat, warm 2 tablespoons of butter and the hot sauce together.
+- To make the buffalo chicken: In a medium skillet over medium-high heat, warm 2 tablespoons of butter and the hot sauce together.
 Reduce the heat to medium-low and stir in the shredded chicken, tossing to coat all of the chicken with the sauce.
 Keep the pan over low heat while you make the cheese sauce.

-- Spread half of the tortilla chips out on a heavy-duty baking sheet.
+- To assemble nachos and bake: Spread half of the tortilla chips out on a large baking sheet pan.
 Spoon half of the sauce over the tortilla chips and then half of the chicken.
 Repeat with a second layer of chips and the rest of the sauce and chicken.
 Dollop the remaining gorgonzola/blue cheese over the nachos.

 - Bake for 10 minutes, until everything is bubbly and hot.
-After baking, toss on some avocado and sprinkle on extra hot sauce, if desired.
+After baking, toss on some avocado, chopped chives or scallions, and sprinkle on extra hot sauce, if desired.